weaversa/cryptol-course/labs/SAW/SAW.md

 Notice that we use 3 double quotes `"""` in our `cry_f` call.
 This technique is useful when we want to separate our expected Cryptol-defined behaviors over multiple lines to improve code readability.
-Python considers the 3 double quotes as a multiline string.
-Multiline strings may also be used as block comments in Python.
+Python considers the 3 double quotes as a multi-line string.
+Multi-line strings may also be used as block comments in Python.

-However, the setup we see above results in wide open spaces, which will be noticable when debugging strings passed to the family of `cry` functions.
+However, the setup we see above results in wide open spaces, which will be noticeable when debugging strings passed to the family of `cry` functions.
 These spaces can be mitigated using `dedent` from the `textwrap` package that comes with Python.
 For example: